drflamemontgomery/drflamemontgomery/README.md

-# Hi!
+# Hello World!

-Hello World!
 I am a High School Student in New Zealand who uses Archlinux.
 I write mostly in C/C++ and Haxe.
 I enjoy hacking and Game Dev.
 My preferred Editor is Emacs.

 <!--
 **drflamemontgomery/drflamemontgomery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.